2016 Tennessee State Tigers football team

 The 2016 Tennessee State Tigers football team represented Tennessee State University as a member of the Ohio Valley Conference (OVC) in the 2016 NCAA Division I FCS football season.
 They were led by seventh-year head coach Rod Reed and played their home games at Nissan Stadium and Hale Stadium.
-Tennessee State finished the season 7–4 overall and 4–3 in OVC play to place fourth.
+Tennessee State finished the season 7–4 overall and 4–3 in OVC play to place fourth in the conference.